pra-navi/tp/docs/team/hugenoob.md

 * **New Feature**: `editTask` ([PR #91](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/91))
   * What it does: Allows users to edit the title, note, or tags of a task.
   * Justification: Enables users to correct mistakes or update the details of their tasks.
+  * Highlights: The implementation of this command is quite different from the rest.
+AB3 had an `EditPersonDescriptor` class that acts as an intermediate representation of all edits to be made to a person.
+I had to deeply understand this existing design and adapt it to `editTask`.
   * Credits: The `editTask` command was inspired by the `edit` command in AB3.<br><br>

 * **New Feature**: `deleteTagPerson` ([PR #120](https://github.com/AY2324S1-CS2103T-T10-2/tp/pull/120))